Winter Safety for Construction Workers

 Safeguarding Workers in Winter

 Employers should have in place a winter health and safety preparedness plan to proactively manage the hazards and hazardous conditions that can occur due to the winter season and improve the winter safety of workers.
 Conducting a hazard analysis of the worksite and the work tasks of different occupations of workers employed would also help to eliminate dangers caused by sleet and ice and develop and manage appropriate winter safety procedures.
-Using the Hierarchy of Controls to decide on appropriate measures can make the difference between life and death to employees.
+Using the Hierarchy of Controls to decide on appropriate measures can make the difference between life and death for employees.

 Below are some practices that employers can implement to ensure workers’ safety and health during the winter season, while proactively managing winter safety practices.